-Multi Suite Independent Operation
+Multi-Suite Independent Operation

-Once configured with two suites, operators can work on each control surface completely independently from one another.
-Coordination will be required, however, to ensure the resources each operator needs are shared as necessary.
+Once multiple suites are configured, operators can work on each control surface independently.
+Coordination between operators will ensure resources for each suite are shared as necessary.

-Operators should also test any E-MEMs, R-MEMs, or other items created or saved previously to be sure they work properly with their currently acquired resources.
+Operators should also test any E-MEMs, R-MEMs, or other items created or saved previously, to be sure they work properly with their currently acquired resources.